GuoleiSun/MCIS_wsss/README.md

 The training contains following steps

 1. Train a co-attention classifier.
+The implementation of co-attention can be found [here](https://github.com/GuoleiSun/MCIS_wsss/blob/11f116f76a981a00bce67d8602a4ba866a94fe83/Classifier/models/vgg.py#L171).
 Go to "Classifier" folder and run "./train.sh".
 After the training is done, to generate localization maps, run "./test.sh".

 2. Generate pseudo ground-truth.
 Run "python gen_gt.py".